The Westfield House Certificate in Lutheran Theology: Distance and Blended Learning

 Our new distance and blended learning mode of delivery, which will be offered in full beginning with the 2021/22 academic year, will provide an opportunity for students to study at a distance, with optional short residential components taught in Cambridge.
 The Certificate is designed so that students may complete the entire course within an entire academic year.
 Individual modules are also open to study abroad students or other interested students who may not necessarily wish to complete the entire Certificate.

-Additional Training for Lutheran ordinands and church workers:
+Additional Training for Lutheran ordinands and church workers

 On behalf of the Evangelical Lutheran Church of England, Westfield House offers additional training for Lutheran ordinands and church workers preparing for service in the Lutheran church including the following: